web analytics

 Elafonisos

-Just a few hundred meters off the coast of the Peloponnese peninsula, Elafonisos’s emerald seas and spectacular beaches have made it the go to for tourists looking for some Greek summer sun without the crowds.
-Connecting the Fragko and Sarakiniko peninsulas, Simos beach is the best on the island, a sweep of sand that’s perfect for a long day spent sunbathing, swimming and eating local seafood.
+Just a few hundred meters off the coast of the Peloponnese peninsula, Elafonisos’s emerald seas and spectacular beaches have made it the go-to for tourists looking for some Greek summer sun without the crowds.
+Connecting the Fragko and Sarakiniko peninsulas, Simos Beach is the best on the island, a sweep of sand that’s perfect for a long day spent sunbathing, swimming and eating local seafood.
 The island has a long history and was at the heart of the wars between the Athenians and Spartans.
 If you want to feel steeped in Greece’s past while enjoying its renowned hospitality, then Elafonisos is the place to be.

 Elafonisos